Start up your Mac in Windows or macOS with Boot Camp

 Set the default operating system

-In Windows, click in the right side of the taskbar, click the Boot Camp icon , then choose Boot Camp Control Panel.
+In Windows on your Mac, click in the right side of the taskbar, click the Boot Camp icon , then choose Boot Camp Control Panel.

 If a User Account Control dialog appears, click Yes.